 State Council Applications and Information

 Individuals who express an interest in applying can submit their application directly to the state 4-H office by June 1, 2014.
 Interviews will be conducted at 4-H State office (tentatively June 21st) by a panel of judges In light of the district reorganization, the old regions will have the opportunity to fill 3 spots (instead of 2), maintaining the maximum Council capacity of 12.
 Please note: no matter the number of applications submitted from each region (1, 2 or 3) the position/s may remain vacant if the interview panel feels the candidate is unqualified; therefore there is a possibility that a region may have candidates interviewed but may not end up having a representative on the State Council Team.
 Those individuals selected will be inducted during the traditional green blazer/polo ceremony during the closing morning of State Days.
-This will make State Days the beginning (interviews and induction) of the Councils’ term and the ending (emcees and assisting in the organizing of the event, and passing the “torch”).
-Training for the new 2014-2015 team will follow at a designated time by Council advisors (tentatively Aug 22-24th).
+This will make State Days the beginning (induction) of the Councils’ term and the ending (emcees and assisting in the organizing of the event, and passing the “torch”).
+Training for the new 2014-2015 team will follow at a designated time by Council advisors (Aug 15-17th).